 Revamping Whitby Abbey

 In 2019 we invested almost £1.6 million to transform Whitby Abbey and celebrate the history of this iconic landmark.

-You will also be able to enjoy new facilities, including a coffee shop and improved welcoming visitor's areas, making sure you get the most of your visit to the abbey.
+You will also be able to enjoy new facilities and improved welcoming visitor's areas, making sure you get the most of your visit to the abbey.

 In April 2019 Whitby Abbey was reopen following a major project to improve the visitor centre, museum and interpretation across the site.

 Outside, the courtyard area has been transformed with a tree-lined avenue, new seating and green spaces planted with herbs.
 You’ll also find a cosy coffee shop near the entrance to the abbey.